Graduate and Early Career Committee

 Membership: 6 members.
-Chair is the Council representative for graduate students.
-The committee is composed of representatives from the Council, the Committee on Minority Historians, the Committee on Women Historians, and three at-large graduate student or early career appointments, made by the Committee on Committees.
+The committee is composed of a representative from the Council and five at-large graduate student or early career appointments, made by the Committee on Committees.

 Assignment to Division: None.
 Reports on its work directly to the Council.